Cyclists died on WA roads in 2016.

 Cyclists died on WA roads between 2010 and 2016.

-Cyclists are among Western Australia’s most vulnerable road users.
-The Road Safety Commission has provided information and tips to help keep you and your family safe while riding your bikes and sharing the roads and footpaths.
+It is important that cyclists are aware of what you can do to reduce your risk on the road, information and tips to help keep you and your family safe while riding your bikes and sharing the roads and footpaths.

 - It is compulsory for all cyclists to wear an approved helmet while in motion, unless exempted.